colopop/FooBar/README.md

 # FooBar
-My solutions to the Google FooBar problems
+My solutions to the Google FooBar problems.